Puerto Rico FC: Stadium

 Puerto Rico FC played their home matches at the renovated Juan Ramón Loubriel Stadium located in Bayamón.
 10 miles from the capital city of San Juan, The "JRL", as it is now known, was originally a baseball stadium scheduled for demolition, and in 2003, it was converted into a football stadium for the Islanders.
-Until it was damaged by Hurricane Maria, the 22,000-seater stadium also served as the home to all levels of the Puerto Rico national football team as well as the Bayamon' affiliate team in the Puerto Rico Soccer League, Bayamón FC.
+Until it was damaged by Hurricane Maria, the 22,000-seat stadium also served as the home to all levels of the Puerto Rico national football team as well as the Bayamon' affiliate team in the Puerto Rico Soccer League, Bayamón FC.

 Club culture

 Supporters

-Puerto Rico FC has two supporters' groups: La Barra Naranja and the United States-based group La Legión Extranjera.
+Puerto Rico FC had two supporters' groups: La Barra Naranja and the US mainland–based group La Legión Extranjera.
 Puerto Rico FC supporters' groups were founded during the times of the Puerto Rico Islanders.

 Rivalries

-The club's main rivalry is the New York Cosmos, when the club announced a PR/NY Derby for the first game of the 2017 season.
-The Oranges currently have a record of 0 wins, 4 losses, and 1 tie against their New York rivals.
+The club's main rivalry was the New York Cosmos, when the club announced a PR/NY Derby for the first game of the 2017 season.
+The Oranges currently have a record of zero wins, four losses, and one tie against their New York rivals.

 Broadcasting

 On June 29, 2016, Puerto Rico FC signed an exclusive deal with local television channel WAPA TV.
-Puerto Rico FC home and away matches are televised on WAPA 2 Deportes.
+Puerto Rico FC home and away matches were televised on WAPA 2 Deportes.